Typhoon may bring 2 feet of rain, strong winds to Tokyo area | New Country 923

 Typhoon may bring 2 feet of rain, strong winds to Tokyo area

-TOKYO (AP) — A powerful typhoon was forecast to bring 2 feet of rain and damaging winds to the Tokyo area this weekend, and Japan’s government warned people Friday to stockpile supplies and evacuate before it’s too dangerous.
+TOKYO (AP) — A typhoon was forecast to bring 2 feet of rain and damaging winds to the Tokyo area and central Japan’s Pacific coast this weekend, and the government warned people Friday to stockpile and leave high-risk places before it’s too dangerous.

-The Rugby World Cup and other events were canceled for Saturday, and flights and train services halted.
+Rugby World Cup matches and other events were canceled for Saturday, and flights and train services halted.
+In the town of Kiho, in Mie prefecture southwest of Tokyo, shops were boarded up, boats were anchored, and authorities checked coastal levees.
+Residents in Tokyo were buying bottled water, cup noodles and other food.

 “In order to protect your own life and your loved ones, please try to start evacuating early before it gets dark and the storm becomes powerful,” Meteorological Agency forecast department chief Yasushi Kajihara told a news conference.